paulhayes/Sussex-PPE-mask-adapter/README.md

 * 5 solid layers bottom
 * Orientation - print so the circular narrow section is on the bottom, clip at the top

+Use vaseline to make the seals airtight.

+# SAFETY NOTES

+In our testing, we found there to be some inconsistency as to whether the front valve lets in air.
+You need to do your own testing on your masks.
+More information here : https://docs.google.com/document/d/1C-w77MgJVmBnwxqWTOj560orCjCVPEXkqCZU_f2qz8c/edit

 ### Steril Handling notes

 * Use Nitrile gloves.